Kawasaki Ninja 250R

 The Kawasaki Ninja 250R (codenamed EX250; previous generations had market-specific names) is a motorcycle in the Ninja sport bike series from the Japanese manufacturer Kawasaki originally introduced in 1986.
 As the marque's entry-level sport bike, the motorcycle has undergone few changes throughout its quarter-century lifetime, having received only three substantial redesigns.
-In some markets the Ninja 250R has been succeeded by the Ninja 300.
+In some markets, the Ninja 250R has been succeeded by the Ninja 300.

 Nomenclature

-Since 2008, the bike is marketed as the Ninja 250R in all markets.
+Since 2008, the bike has been marketed as the Ninja 250R in all markets.
 It is also referred to by its platform designation, EX250, to which a generational suffix is attached.
 In the United States, previous models (EX250-E/F/G/H) were already being marketed as members of the Ninja family of sport bikes, while outside of the U.S. the bike was known variously as the ZZR-250, ZX-250, or as the GPX-250R.
 One of the earliest models, the EX250-C, was given the name GPz-250 (the lower case z representing the air-cooled engine) and was a variant of the GPz-305.